 Specific entry requirements

-Bachelor's degree with a major in: Electrical Engineering, Automation and Mechatronics Engineering, Computer Engineering, Computer Science, Information Engineering, Information Technology, Telecommunication Engineering, Communication Engineering, Mathematics or Engineering Physics
+Bachelor's degree (or equivalent) with the main field of study: Electrical Engineering, Automation and Mechatronics Engineering, Computer Engineering, Computer Science, Information Engineering, Information Technology, Telecommunication Engineering, Communication Engineering, Mathematics or Engineering Physics

 Prerequisites: Mathematics (at least 30 cr. including Linear Algebra and Probability) and Basic Programming